Guance Log Collection and Analysis Best Practices¶

 0 %{SYSLOGPROG: ?}

-0 %{GREEDYDATA: ?} # Patterns like GREEDYDATA have low weights due to their broad range
+0 %{GREEDYDATA: ?} # Patterns like GREEDYDATA with a wide range have lower weights

-After writing the Pipeline file using DataKit's provided command-line tool `grokq`, specify the Pipeline script name (--pl, the Pipeline script must be placed in the <DataKit installation directory>/pipeline directory), enter a segment of text (--txt) to determine if the extraction was successful.
+After writing the Pipeline file with the help of the command-line tool grokq provided by DataKit, specify the Pipeline script name (--pl, the Pipeline script must be placed in the

 datakit --pl nginx.p --txt '172.17.0.1 - - [06/Jan/2017:16:16:37 +0000] "GET /datadoghq/company?test=var1%20Pl HTTP/1.1" 401 612 "http://www.perdu.com/" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/55.0.2883.87 Safari/537.36" "-"'